ColeT46/Code-Portfolio/README.md

 * Computer Science Certificate (In-Progress 2020)

 ### Description of Repository
-A portfolio of code and programming files to display projects that I work on outside of class.
+A portfolio of code and programming files to display projects/problems that I work on outside of acedemia.